-Finally, clinical notes are a service document.
+- Reimbursement – Clinical notes are a service document.
 Whether you are self-employed or work for a hospital, medical documentation supports reimbursement.
-Clear, complete, and accurately coded documentation translates into cost and revenue lines for the businesses you own or are employed by.
+Clear, complete, and accurately coded documentation translates into cost and revenue lines for your businesses or your employer.

 Whenever you change your documentation style or workflow, it’s helpful to remember why you write clinical notes in the first place.
-Consider how information you decide to include – or not include – affects the medical records’ efficacy as a form of communication, a legal document, and a document of service.
+Consider how the information you decide to include – or not include – affects the medical records’ efficacy as a form of communication, a legal document, and as a service document.

 Before getting into the content of a clinical note, remember to check the context.
 For example, are you writing in the correct patient chart?
 Have you included the date and time?
 Will the next person to read the note know who wrote it?

-- Patient name – Does the name on the chart match the patient you’re documenting for?
-This is especially important in a digital context, where it can be easy to click the wrong button or open the wrong window.
+- Patient name – Does the name on the chart match the patient you examined?
+Confirming the patient’s identity is especially important in a digital context, where clicking the wrong button or opening the wrong window can be easy.

 - Date/time – Did you include the correct date and time of your encounter?
-Time is especially important in emergency or ICU settings, but can also be easy to miss if you are catching up on clinical notes at the end of the day.
+Time is critical in emergency or ICU settings, but it can also be easy to miss if you are catching up on clinical notes at the end of the day.

-- Heading – Include a descriptive heading if the note could be edited by multiple providers.
+- Heading – Include a descriptive header if multiple providers might edit the note.
 For example, “Surgery progress note” gives important context if you’re in a hospital or multi-disciplinary outpatient setting.

-- Signature – Make sure to clearly sign every entry with your name and title.
+- Signature – Make sure to sign every entry with your name and title.

 Start by briefly summarizing the main presenting issues.
 For example, “81-year-old male presenting with pneumonia.”
-Then use the SOAP method to write your note in a clear and consistent manner.
+Then use the SOAP method to write your note clearly and consistently.

 SOAP stands for Subjective, Objective, Assessment, and Plan.
-It’s a useful acronym for remembering the main elements of any clinical note.
+It’s a helpful acronym for remembering the main elements of any clinical note.

-Objective – Here you should document the measurable or objective facts about the patient’s status.
-This could include how you observe the patient (“Patient appears pale and in discomfort…”), vital signs, or other findings from your physical examination (“Widespread expiratory wheeze on auscultation of the chest…”), and any relevant laboratory results.
+Here you should document the measurable or objective facts about the patient’s status.
+These facts could include how you observe the patient (“Patient appears pale and in discomfort…”), vital signs, or other findings from your physical examination (“Widespread expiratory wheeze on auscultation of the chest…”), and any relevant laboratory results.

-Assessment – This is your primary medical diagnosis or an interpretation of what “S” and “O” mean.
-If a diagnosis has already been made, comment on whether the patient is clinically improving or deteriorating.
-For hospitalized patients, the assessment should summarize a complete list of diagnoses every 1-2 days.
+The assessment is your primary medical diagnosis or an interpretation of what “S” and “O” mean.
+If someone has already made a diagnosis, comment on whether the patient is clinically improving or deteriorating.
+The assessment should summarize a complete list of diagnoses for hospitalized patients every 1-2 days.

-Plan – Document a clear treatment plan, meaning what happened as a result of you seeing the patient.
-This should include further investigations, referrals procedures, and any new medications or other prescribed therapies.
+Document a precise treatment plan, meaning what happened as a result of you seeing the patient.
+The plan could include further investigations, referral procedures, and new medications or other prescribed therapies.